Blue 6586 metres, CR73.8/137

 Lengthy range and golf academy 100 metres from clubhouse adjoining the West Course tenth hole.
 Excellent short-game facility in front of clubhouse.
 Martin Briede is the Head Teaching Professional and academy owner, and former SA Open champion Gavan Levenson works under him as a teaching professional.
 Both are ranked among the top teachers in South Africa.

-(Kian Rose has won men’s title three years in a row.)
+*Galletti has won eight titles.
+Rose won men’s title three years in a row.

 1/ Johannesburg Golf Club became Royal Johannesburg in 1931, the Prince of Wales having first played the original West Course in 1925 and again in 1930.

-2/ Royal J&K will make history in February 2020 by hosting both the SA Amateur men’s and women’s championships in the same week on the East and West courses, a unique occurrence.
-It will be held at Royal until 2022.
+2/ Royal J&K made history in February 2020 by hosting both the SA Amateur men’s and women’s championships in the same week on the East and West courses.
+They were held at Royal through 2022.

 4/ The first tournament 62 in SA was by Bobby Locke on West Course in 1952 Stanley Motors Open.
 Club member Duncan Lindsay Smith had a record 28 on back nine in 1978 Silver Vase to shoot 63.

 5/ The first men’s SA Amateur over matchplay was contested on the West in 1925, and the final was between two club members.
 Tom McLelland beat AL Forster 2up over 36 holes.

 6/ Original course designer Laurie Waters won four SA Opens, the last of those in 1920 on his home course.
 He was club pro from 1898 to 1920.

 7/ The original clubhouse, opened in 1911, became home to Old Johannians hockey club in 1939.

 If you've played this course recently, why not tell us all about it?
 Follow the link to our review section, complete our grading criteria and give us some details on your experience.
 If selected, your review will appear amongst the course’s collection of player reviews.